The Most Recent Biographies of Chinese Dignitaries

-The Most Recent Biographies of Chinese Dignitaries (最新支那要人傳, 最新支那要人伝) is a "Who's Who" on prominent individuals in the Republic of China, compiled in Japan by Asahi Shimbun during the Second Sino-Japanese War.
+The Most Recent Biographies of Chinese Dignitaries (最新支那要人傳, 最新支那要人伝) is a guide to prominent individuals in the Republic of China, compiled in Japan by The Asahi Shimbun newspaper during the Second Sino-Japanese War.
 Published on 2 February 1941, the work references 343 contemporary notables in the Kuomintang and the Nationalist government, the Chinese Communist Party, the pro-Japanese Wang Jingwei regime and Mengjiang, and independent politicians and celebrities.

 A digitization of the reference work can be found on the website of the National Diet Library of Japan, the full list of biographies follows.

 Biographies

 The following list is arranged in gojūon order, based on the Japanese pronunciation of the names.